qingqingqingli/cub3d/README.md

 - Allow for setting the floor and ceilling colors to two different colors
 - Program must take a scene description file as a first argument

+## Disclaimer

+- This repo provides two versions: one for Linux and another for MacOS
+- There are a few differences between these two:
+-- XX
+-- XX

 ## Examples

 [![cub3d_0](https://github.com/qingqingqingli/readme_images/blob/master/cub3d_0.png)](https://github.com/qingqingqingli/cub3d)